-An organization should have formal, documented key performance indicators (KPIs) for its SOC.
+An organization should have formal, documented SOC key performance indicators (KPIs).
 KPIs are important because they help a SOC stay focused on its responsibilities, help ensure that SOC processes stay aligned with the overall objectives of the organization and identify SOC progress and areas that need improvement.

 Typical SOC KPIs include: